 Several contracting firms have performed exploration drilling for DDGM (e.g., Alta Drilling International S. de R. L. de C.V., GeoDrill S.A. de C.V., Grupo Drilcor S.A. de C.V., Major Drilling de Mexico S.A. de C.V., Maza Diamond Drilling S.A. de C.V.).
 These companies operate from bases in various localities throughout México.
-In 2023, DDGM used up to five underground diamond drill rigs for exploration and infill programs; three provided by contractor Major Drilling de Mexico

-S.A. de C.V.
-(Major), one by contractor Grupo Drilcor S.A. de C.V.
-(Drilcor) and one DDGM owned and operated Ingetrol EXPLORER-75E rig used principally for infill drilling.
+In 2024, DDGM used one underground diamond drill rig for exploration and infill programs operated by contractor Drilcor S.A. de C.V.
+(Drilcor) and one DDGM owned and operated Ingetrol EXPLORER-75E rig used principally for ore-control drilling.

 The majority of exploration drill holes, and all drill holes since 2008, have been drilled by wireline diamond drill coring.
-Core size produced is typically 2.5 inches or 63.5 mm (a.k.a.
-HQ) and to a lesser extent 1.875 inches or 47.6 mm (a.k.a NQ).
+Core size produced is typically 2.5 inches or 63.5 mm (HQ) and to a lesser extent 1.875 inches or 47.6 mm (NQ).
 The contractors use conventional core handling methods and wax-impregnated cardboard core boxes for collection and storage.
 Core runs are typically 3 m or 1.5 m.
 In longer holes in non-mineralized zones, runs of 6 m may be used to increase drill productivity.
 In fractured ground, the blocky nature of the core can result in considerably shorter runs, with core recovery being the priority.
 The drill crews insert wooden blocks to mark the end of each core run, with hole depth, drilled interval, and the driller's recovery estimate marked on the blocks.
 Both surface and underground drill holes are cased at their start.